 goes up to the village of Kabani.
 If you continue towards the village of Chorafakia and follow the signs to the beach of Stavros you will find yourself in perhaps one of the most historically and culturally significant beaches in all of Greece

 if not the world.
 This is where Zorba the Greek, with Anthony Quinn and Alan Bates was filmed and though development has certainly changed it over the years, it is a must for any fan of the film.
 You can even eat at Zorbas Taverna.
 Just follow the signs.
 The beach is popular with day-trippers from Chania and there are also a large number of summer and weekend houses and small rooms to rent.
 There are also beaches at Kalathas, Tersanas, on the west coast and Marathi and Loutraki on

 the east coast of Akrotiri.
 But true Zorba fans would not think of swimming anywhere but Stavros.

 In the center of the Akrotiri Peninsula on a high plane is the Chania Airport.
-To the east is Souda Bay, protected by the Venetian Fortress of Agios Nicholaos on the small island of Souda, the last stronghold of the Venetians who finally surrendered to the Turks in 1722 half a century
+To the east is Souda Bay, protected by the Venetian Fortress of Agios Nicholaos on the small island of Souda, the last stronghold of the Venetians who finally surrendered to the Turks in 1722

 after the rest of the island had fallen.
 Across the bay near the village of Kalami is the Fortress of Itzedin, built in 1646 though enlarged by the Turks during the Cretan rebellion in 1866.
 It was